Counting mountain hares in the Lammermuir hills

 The solution

-This project will establish methods, including thermal imaging, which will give reliable independent estimates of mountain hare numbers in the north-west Lammermuirs.
-We have agreement with the Estates we work with to inform us of timing, number and location of future culls.
-We will be in a strong position to assess the short and longer term effects of culling on mountain hare numbers over a period of three or more years.
-To our knowledge, this cooperation is unique in Scotland.
+This project aimed to establish methods, including thermal imaging, to give reliable independent estimates of mountain hare numbers in the north-west Lammermuirs.
+We had agreement with the Estates we worked with to inform us of timing, number and location of culls.
+We assessed the short and longer term effects of culling on mountain hare numbers over a period of several years.
+To our knowledge, this cooperation was unique in Scotland.

-We will also investigate whether grouse moor management practices do indeed lead to an environment favourable to larger populations of mountain hares.
+We also investigated whether grouse moor management practices do indeed lead to an environment favourable to larger populations of mountain hares.
 This will inform the current general debate on the environmental and biodiversity implications of such practices.